PrefectHQ/prefect/docs/guides/automations.md

 From here, we can see that the data cleaning workflow has visibility into each step, and we are sending a list of names to our next step of our pipeline.

 ## Create notification block within the UI
 Now let us try to send a notification based off a completed state outcome.
-We can configure a notification to be thrown so that we know when to look into our workflow logic.
+We can configure a notification to be sent so that we know when to look into our workflow logic.

 1. Prior to creating the automation, let us confirm the notification location.
-We have to create a notification block to help define where the notification will be thrown.
+We have to create a notification block to help define where the notification will be sent.
 ![List of available blocks](/img/guides/block-list.png)

 2. Let us navigate to the blocks page on the UI, and click into creating an email notification block.